Video: Albuquerque man tries escaping from police, attempts to jump into moving vehicles

 ALBUQUERQUE, N.M.
 (KRQE) – An Albuquerque man took police on a wild chase that is typically only seen in the movies.
 The whole incident was caught on camera.

-Armando Romero is no stranger to Albuquerque Police, so when officers told him he had an active warrant for his arrest, he took off.

-Back in September, an officer saw Romero trying to unlock a white truck in the parking lot of a motel near Coors and Iliff.
-As police tried to help him unlock his car, they ran his information and found out he had a warrant.
+When Albuquerque Police saw Armando Romero back in September, he was trying to unlock a white truck at a motel near Coors and Iliff.
+Officers trying to help him, found out he had a warrant for his arrest.

 They tried to question him about it, but he took off running into oncoming traffic on Coors.
 Romero led the officer on a dangerous chase.

+Romero continued to run into traffic and even tried to catch his own ride from multiple cars.
 At one point, the officer grabbed onto a semi-truck to try to catch up to him.

-After Romero tried and failed to jump onto vehicles to escape, police finally caught him.
+Romero can be seen trying to hold onto a car as a driver pulled over.
+Once the officer caught up to him, he was trying to jump onto the back of a pickup truck.

 Romero was charged with resisting, evading, or obstructing an officer.
-However, his charges have already been dropped.
-Tune into KRQE News 13 at 10:00 p.m. for more details on his charges.
+Court documents show the charges have been dismissed because the District Attorney’s Office didn’t want to proceed with the case.

+It’s unclear why the District Attorney’s Office didn’t want to go forward, but the state can re-file the charges.

 Romero’s extensive criminal history includes charges for assault and burglary dating back to 2007.